learningequality/cookiecutter-kolibri-plugin/README.md

   `$ pip install cookiecutter`

-* Generate a new Kolibri plugin within the current directory.
+* Generate a new Kolibri plugin within the directory of your choice.

   `$ cookiecutter https://github.com/learningequality/cookiecutter-kolibri-plugin`